LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 The value type varible holds itself

     var b = 3;

-When you work with Int, float, doubles..., you are working with the value type
+When you work with int, float, doubles..., you are working with the value type

 A method to differentiate a valye type object and a reference type object is to check it is a struct or a class